 I tested my switch while the machine was still in pieces, and happy it was working as required, I put the machine back together.
 Gotta say I am pleased with how it has turned out!

 Full Screen Flicky makes me happy!
+Even if I continued to commit aspect ratio sins.

 It’s not so present in Flicky, but Altered Beast and Gunstar Heroes have an odd border down the left when in 60hz.
 I suspect this is down to my TV.
 The games running at full speed is much more important though, and I’m very happy with the results.